benwainwright/presentations/markdown/slos-and-slis.md

 > We have spent 29.5% of our error budget

-# Responding to error budgets
+# Error budgets
+## Budget is spent
+- Engineering teams should stop or reduce feature development
-- Budget is all spent?
-Engineering teams should focus on work that improves reliability
+- Instead there should be a focus on reliability work
+- e.g. Pick a post-mortem action from the backlog

+# Error budgets
+## Plenty Left
-- Plenty left? **PLEASE BREAK STUFF!
+- **PLEASE BREAK STUFF!
 TAKE RISKS!
 GO CRAZY!**
-- Part of the role of SRE would be to shepard this
+- Part of the role of SRE would be to shephard this

 # Evaluating SLIs
 - SLIs should be measured against external indicators.
 E.g. twitter, support